Libraries' Statement on Anti-Black Racism

 We recognize the bias inherent in our infrastructure, notably in the white origins of the academy, libraries, and librarianship.
 Confronting this bias requires us to examine our own practices as well as take part in conversations and ongoing efforts in the broader academic landscape.

 As we strive to improve our IDEA work, we want to solicit feedback from members of the Swarthmore Campus Community.
-Please use this form to let us know how we can improve and enact our commitment to making the libraries more inclusive.
-The form will be monitored regularly by members of our library team and responded to accordingly.
+Email us at email@example.com to let us know how we can improve and enact our commitment to making the libraries more inclusive.
 We appreciate your thoughtfulness and feedback.

 Issues with individuals, either within or outside the libraries, should be reported on the Swarthmore College Bias Incident Reporting Form.